Motawala/capstone-project/README.md

 4. **Start frontend**
    `cd frontend && npm run dev` then open the printed local URL.

+## Dev Container
+Spin up a reproducible environment (Node 20 + MongoDB) in VS Code or the Dev Containers CLI:

+1. Install the "Dev Containers" extension (or `devcontainer` CLI).
+2. Open the repository folder and select **Reopen in Container**.
+3. The container will automatically install frontend/backend dependencies and start a MongoDB sidecar (port 27017).
+4. Run the usual scripts inside the container terminal:
+    - Backend: `npm run dev` from `/workspace/backend` (API on port 4000)
+    - Frontend: `npm run dev` from `/workspace/frontend` (Vite on port 5173)

+Configuration lives in `.devcontainer/` and forwards ports **4000**, **5173**, and **27017** so the app and database are reachable from your host.

 ## Key Features (UI)
 - **Dashboard**: Month navigation, balance snapshot, quick add income/expense, recent transactions with top-mounted toast + confirmation modal.
 - **Activity**: Income vs Expense line chart, daily cashflow area chart, category pie, spending heatmap.